openscm/openscm/docs/development.rst

   This and the
   :func:`~openscm.adapter.Adapter._initialize_run_parameters` method
-  are separated for higher efficiency when doing ensemble runs for models that have additional overhead for changing run parameters.
+  are separated for higher efficiency when doing ensemble runs for models that have additional overhead for changing drivers/scenario setup.

   .. code:: python